Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 \subsection{Metallicity-related quantities}

-\subsubsection{Stellar mass-metallicity relation}
+\subsubsection{stellar mass-metallicity relation}

 It is well-established that there is a positive correlation between the stellar mass and stellar metallicity of galaxies.
 This relationship is primarily due to more massive galaxies producing more stars and retaining more metals, which increases the average metallicity of their stars.
 Fig. \ref{fig:MZR_minihalo.png} illustrates the resulting MZR for progenitor halos at $z\approx6$ (circles) and the corresponding UFD analogs at $z=0$ (crosses).
 Our results show a positive correlation in the MZR, particularly among progenitor halos.
-Fig.~\ref{fig:MZR_minihalo.png} also demonstrates how stellar metallicity contributions from multiple progenitors can alter the final metallicities of the UFD analogs.
-For instance, although a progenitor with the highest $\rm \langle[Fe/H]\rangle$ value belonging to {\sc Halo5} (depicted in brown) shows $\rm \langle[Fe/H]\rangle=-2.0$ with $M_{\star}\sim10^4\Msun$, the final $\rm \langle[Fe/H]\rangle$ value for {\sc Halo5} is reduced to $\rm \langle[Fe/H]\rangle=-2.71$ due to the contributions from other progenitor halos, lowering the overall $\rm \langle[Fe/H]\rangle$.
-A similar reduction is observed in {\sc Halo2}, {\sc Halo4}, and {\sc Halo5} as well.
-This implies that similar to the stellar mass assembly process, the metallicity of UFDs is not determined by the SFH of a single main progenitor.
-Instead, it is determined by the metallicity of stars formed in various environments of multiple progenitors.
+Fig.~\ref{fig:MZR_minihalo.png} also demonstrates how stellar metallicity contributions from multiple progenitor halos can alter the final metallicities of the UFD analogs.
+For instance, although a progenitor halo with the highest $\rm \langle[Fe/H]\rangle$ value belonging to {\sc Halo5} (depicted in brown) shows $\rm \langle[Fe/H]\rangle=-2.0$ with $M_{\star}\sim10^4\Msun$, the final $\rm \langle[Fe/H]\rangle$ value for {\sc Halo5} is reduced to $\rm \langle[Fe/H]\rangle=-2.71$ due to the contributions from other progenitor halos, lowering the overall $\rm \langle[Fe/H]\rangle$.
+A similar averaging effect is also observed in {\sc Halo2}, {\sc Halo4}, and {\sc Halo5}.
+This implies that, similar to the stellar mass assembly process, the metallicity of UFDs is not determined by the single (main) progenitor.
+Instead, it is determined by multiple progenitor halos, within which stars exhibit a wide range of metallicities in different environments.

+To compare our results with other studies, Fig.~\ref{fig:mine.png} presents the derived MZR for galaxies based on both simulations and observations, covering a stellar mass range from $M_{\star}\approx 10^{2.5}\Msun$ to $10^{8.5} \Msun$.
+Observed galaxies are depicted in grey: circles denote UFDs and dwarf galaxies in the LG compiled by \cite{McConaachie2012}, from which we use only those with metallicity measurements from spectroscopy, while squares represent MW UFDs reported by \cite{Fu2023}.
+Simulated galaxies from cosmological simulations are shown in various colors and symbols.
+Throughout Fig.~\ref{fig:MZR_minihalo.png} and Fig.~\ref{fig:mine.png}, we derive $\rm \langle[Fe/H]\rangle$ values using Pop II SSP star particles by the fitting method introduced in Sec.~\ref{sec:MDF}.